regular/talkshow/doc/INSTALLATION_FROM_PYTHON_SOURCE.md

 Then execute the pyinstaller command with the following arguments:

 ```
-pyinstaller talkshow_noVLC.spec --clean -noconfirm --noconsole --onefile
+pyinstaller talkshow_noVLC.spec
 ```

 if you have the libvlc.dll, libvlccore.dll and the vlc plugins directory in the same directory than the talkshow.py file you can also use the talkshow_full.spec file to include VLC in the windows binary.
+This assumes you have the above DLL files and a folder "plugins" from VLC available in the talkshow directory.
+You can copy them from the installation directoy of your VLC

 This will generate a `talkshow.exe` file under `dist\talkshow` containing all the needed dependencies that you can distribute.
 You need to provide your own `content` folder alongside.